Infinite chains in the tree of numerical semigroups

 \subsubsection{Growth of the tree $\upsilon$}

-In Figure~\ref{fig:example-m6-tau3-g31} we draw the edges and nodes of $\upsilon$ corresponding to semigroups from genus $5$ up to genus $31$.
+In Figure~\ref{fig:example-m6-tau3-g31} we draw the edges and nodes of $\upsilon$ corresponding to semigroups from genus $5$ up to genus $29$.
 The tree $\tau_3$ and the infinite chains $\zeta_3$ and $\eta_3$ are highlighted.
 Notice also that one can observe five full self-replications of the tree from Figure~\ref{fig:tree-m6}.
-The drawing was generated with the help of \texttt{https://github.com/mbrasamoros/drawsg}, with the command \textsc{./drawsgtree -g31 -m6 -e infinitechains -etrim -d .1}.
+The figure was generated with the {\tt drawsgtree} tool \cite{drawsgtree} with the command \textsc{./drawsgtree -g29 -m6 -e infinitechains -etrim -d .1}.

 The number $i_g(6)$ of numerical semigroups of genus $g$ and multiplicity $6$ that are in an infinite chain whenever $g\geq5$, is equal to the number of numerical semigroups on level $g-5$ of the tree $\upsilon$.
-From what has been developed in Subsection~\ref{subsec-m6}, the growth of the tree $\upsilon$ is well known and we are ready to state it in the next theorem.
+From what has been developed in Subsection~\ref{subsec-m6}, the growth of the tree $\upsilon$ is known and we are ready to state it in the next theorem.